-In addition, when Silver Carp are startled they have a tendency to leap out of the water and can jump as high as eight feet.
+In addition, when Silver Carps are startled they have a tendency to leap out of the water and can jump as high as eight feet.
 Therefore, they are even more problematic because of the potential to injure boaters and recreators.

 Silver Carp can grow as large as 60 pounds.